 Unless the Bluetooth transmitter is battery-powered, you’ll need to plug it into a power source with a USB.
 Most Bluetooth transmitters employ a small indicator light that tells you whether it’s turned on or not after having plugged it in.

 If the transmitter is battery-powered, the indicator light should also warn you when the battery is running low.

 Bluetooth transmitters have varying steps for pairing mode, so carefully follow the provided instructions.
 In general, activating them is easy by pressing the power button for a few seconds until the indicator light flashes blue and red.

 Once it’s in pairing mode, you don’t have to worry about placement because it’s already connected to the TV.
 Pairing Bluetooth devices is usually the easiest part of the process, however, if you need more examples of how to pair devices, we have a guide on pairing Bluetooth speakers with the Amazon Fire Stick.

 Put the Receiving Device into Pairing Mode

 To put your TV into pairing mode so you can add Bluetooth, the first step is to go into the source menu.
-From there, you’ll select the ‘Connection Guide’ which will take you through the setup steps.
+From there, you’ll select the ‘Connection Guide’ which will take you through the audio setup steps.